 Details of standard

-The apprenticeship will typically take between 12 and 18 months to complete.
+The apprenticeship will typically take 12 – 18 months to complete

-The Level 3 Diploma for Business Administrators is designed to support both on-the-job and off-the- job training and development for apprentices undertaking this standard.
+The Level 2 Diploma in Engineering Operations (skills) and Level 2 Certificate or Diploma in Engineering Operations (knowledge) is designed to support both on-the-job and off-the- job training and development for apprentices undertaking this standard.